JavFuertes/RAIL/README.md

 FINISH...

-## 3. Results - What is the structural health assesment of the examinable locations
+## 3. Results - What is the structural health assesment of the examined railway locations

 We remember that the aim of this project was to construct a method capable of determining structural health of railway segments through tring to inversely determine the stiffness of its components.
 We then made use of a series of measurements of healthy railway locations to determine that the stiffnesses of both components can be characterised by the following distributions and the following parameters.